kubernetes/enhancements/keps/sig-storage/4876-mutable-csinode-allocatable/README.md

 #### GA

-- Feature stability: at least 2 releases between Beta and GA.
 - No bug reports / feedback / improvements to address in k/k.
 - No bug reports in Cluster Autoscalar as a result of this enhancement (*this KEP does not affect CA, but we have added this requirement out of an abundance of caution, as requested by CA.*)